BOJ drives rates below zero, stepping up aggressive easing

 The central bank's first purchase at a yield less than zero underscores its determination to pay literally any price to help reflate the long-moribund economy.

-BOJ officials wouldn't confirm the negative-yield purchases, which were part of a market operation that bought 500 billion yen (3 billion pounds) of short-term bills, on the grounds they cannot disclose individual transactions.
+BOJ officials wouldn't confirm the negative-yield purchases, which were part of a market operation that bought 500 billion yen (US$4.7 billion) of short-term bills, on the grounds they cannot disclose individual transactions.
 But the bank was clearly untroubled by the idea of crossing this line.

 "Basically, I don't see any problem" with buying at below-zero rates, BOJ Deputy Governor Kikuo Iwata said on Wednesday during a visit to Kanazawa in central Japan.
 "I don't think this will cause any disruptions in the BOJ's market operations."